crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 When developing using *TDD*, specification details usually "emerge" naturally as your understanding on the system grows: The process is a *framework* for thinking.

-Often we write tests that we refactor or eliminate as we learn along the way.
-So the requirement of perfect spects its a big downside for this kind of system.
+Often we rewrite or eliminate tests as we learn about the system.
+So we never really start with final specs.

-A potential solution may be have a second model regenerating specs after *N* failed attemps or feeding the model with unit tests from a spec incrementally rather than providing the whole spec at once.
-So it can validate each step progressivelly (which mirrors the dev *TDD* workflow)
+A worth exploring solution for this may be have a second model regenerating specs after *N* failed attemps.
+It also may help providing the unit tests incrementally rather than the whole spec (so it can validate each step progressivelly (which mirrors the dev *TDD* workflow)

 For complex problems, I think the idea could be useful for automated exploration : Letting the AI explore implementation path and log the attemps and compiler feedback.
-Then using it as a reference/inspiration for the job.
+Then using it as a reference/inspiration for tackle the problem.

-It can also be useful for repetitive problems that have always the same shape.
+It may also be useful for common repetitive problems that have always the same shape.
 For example, testing a system that delivers data/error based on the items it coordinates (e.g.):

 ```swift
 // Sad paths